-You love your baby so much that you are willing to do anything to ensure his or her safety.
+You love your baby so much that you are willing to do whatever it takes to ensure his or her safety.
 That is powerful, sweet mama.

 It’s absolutely okay and right to mourn the loss of the birth you had wished for, planned for, truly wanted and desired.
-Allow those feelings to flow through you, in the form of tears, tantrums, or whatever you’re moved to feel.
+Allow those feelings to flow through you, in the form of tears, rage, loss, or whatever you’re moved to feel.

 Embrace those feelings of sadness for a time – but try not to let them define you… don’t let them overtake you.

-Depending on circumstances, you may not have any control over the circumstances of your Cesarean birth.
+Depending on circumstances, you may not have much control over your Cesarean birth.
 However, it may help if you have some time to shift your thinking and become more at ease with the idea.

 A planned Cesarean does have more potential to be calm and family-centered than an emergent one.

-Now, some of these suggestions might not be helpful or even possible – so take what’s useful to you and don’t worry about what’s not…and let's explore how you can have a gentle Cesarean birth!
+Now, some of these suggestions might not be helpful or possible for your unique situation – so take what’s useful to you and don’t worry about what’s not…and let's explore how you can have an empowered Cesarean birth!

 Preparing for your gentle Cesarean birth:

-Even with a Cesarean birth, it’s usually best if your body is able to begin labor on its own.
+Even with a Cesarean birth, it’s best if your body begins labor on its own.
 The onset of labor contractions is a strong indicator that baby is truly ready to be born, with adequate lung development.
 Also, the unique ocean of hormones that are released once labor begins affects both you and your baby: the brain, heart, internal organs, etc. Allowing these hormones to release and work in harmony as nature intended aids in bonding, establishment of your milk supply, baby’s rooting and other reflexes.

-Read birth stories about women who’ve had compassionate, respectful, empowered gentle Cesarean births–there are many stories out there!
+Read birth stories about women who’ve had compassionate, respectful, empowered Cesarean births – there are many stories out there!

-If you must set a date for the Cesarean instead of waiting until labor begins – barring further complications, try to schedule it as close to your due date as possible.
-One more week in the womb can make a lot of difference, especially if the due date calculations were iffy in the first place!
+If you must set a date for the Cesarean instead of waiting until labor begins – barring further complications, schedule it as close to your due date as possible.
+One more week in the womb can make a lot of difference in terms of giving baby the most time for unhindered development.

-One major discussion to have with your care provider, if you plan on having more children, is the type of incision and suturing they will use for the surgery.
-Even if you don’t think a vaginal birth (VBAC) will ever be possible for you, or isn’t something that you would want to attempt – it’s still worth leaving the option open, just in case.
-The rate of VBAC success is quite high - make sure you get the facts!
+One discussion to have with your care provider is the type of incision and suturing they will use for the surgery.
+Vaginal birth after Cesarean (VBAC) is absolutely possible - and many women have homebirthed and freebirthed after a Cesarean (or three!).
+The rate of VBAC success is quite high - make sure you get the facts.
 A low, transverse incision with double-layer sutures carries the least risk for future vaginal births.

-Look into ways to make your Cesarean birth as gentle, peaceful, and calm as possible: Make sure to have a written, clear, simplified birth plan, including details about what you’d prefer to have happen immediately after baby is born.
+Look into ways to make your Cesarean birth as peaceful and calm as possible.
+Make sure to have a written, clear, simplified birth plan, including details about what you’d prefer to have happen immediately after baby is born.

-Some OBs are familiar with the concept of gentle Cesarean, which may include using a clear drape in the OR, having a doula with you and your partner in the operating room, and even playing music of your choice via your smartphone!
-You can also ask that voices be hushed, that there aren’t any unnecessary staff in the room, etc. The goal is to make it feel more like a sacred transition, and less like a procedure.
+Many OBs are open to using a clear drape in the OR, having a doula with you and your partner in the operating room, and playing music of your choice via your smartphone!
+You can also ask that voices be hushed, that there aren’t any unnecessary staff in the room, etc. Don’t be afraid to speak up and expect that your requests are honored.
+It’s your birth, and it’s entirely resaonable for you to want it to feel more like a sacred transition, and less like a procedure.

 In the operating room and recovery: